What Happens When a Green Card Holder Is Arrested?

 If you are still facing criminal charges, but nothing has been finalized, speak to an immigration attorney immediately—even if you already have a criminal defense attorney or public defender.

 Often, defense attorneys know little of how a particular strategy in criminal court will impact your permanent resident status.
-And in case you're ultimately found guilty, now is the time to make sure that the conviction and sentence will do the least damage to your ability to keep your green card.
-Sometimes, for example, exactly which crime a person is charged with can make a huge difference in immigration terms, and the prosecutor might be willing to agree to a slight change.
+And in case you are ultimately found guilty, now is the time to make sure that the conviction and sentence will do the least damage to your ability to keep your green card.
+Sometimes, for example, exactly which crime a person is charged with can make a huge difference in immigration terms, and the prosecutor might be willing to agree to a slight change in the charging language or a plea agreement.
 Or maybe you could spend a little more time in jail in return for a reduced sentence that would protect your green card.

-An immigration lawyer can help you and your defense attorney discuss whether such options are possible, and devise a strategy before the process has gone too far.
+An immigration lawyer can help you and your defense attorney discuss whether such options are possible, and devise a strategy before the criminal justice process has gone too far.

 If Proceedings Are Over, Were You Actually Convicted of a Crime?

-Being found guilty can include formal findings by a judge or jury, a plea of guilty or nolo contendere, or having admitted sufficient facts to warrant a finding of guilt.
-Punishment includes a penalty (such as a fine or community service) or a restraint on liberty (such as jail).
+Being found guilty of a crime can include formal findings by a judge or jury, a plea of guilty or nolo contendere, or having admitted sufficient facts to warrant a finding of guilt.
+Punishment might include a penalty (such as a fine or community service) or a restraint on liberty (such as a jail sentence).
 (See the Immigration and Nationality Act at I.N.A. § 101(a)(48)(A), 8 U.S.C. § 1101(a)(48)(A).)

 There are various situations in which you would not be found to have been convicted of a crime.
-For example, no conviction exists after a juvenile delinquency finding rendered in juvenile court, an acquittal, or a dismissal before conviction or after deferred prosecution or a deferred verdict (assuming that you didn't separately plead guilty or no contest, or admit facts sufficient to justify a conviction).
-See an immigration attorney for a full analysis.
+For example, no conviction exists after a juvenile delinquency finding rendered in juvenile court, an acquittal, or a dismissal before conviction or after deferred prosecution or a deferred verdict (assuming that you didn’t separately plead guilty or "no contest," or admit facts sufficient to justify a conviction).
+See an immigration attorney for a full analysis of the implications of your actions or decision.

 What Crimes Can You Be Deported for Even Without a Conviction?

 For a green card holder, indications that you have abused or are addicted to drugs can make you deportable.
-These are sometimes referred to as "conduct-based" grounds of deportability, because they depend on the U.S. government's assessment of your actions and admissions, not on whether you were convicted of a crime.
+(See Immigration Effect of a Drug Crime Conviction.)
+These are sometimes referred to as “conduct-based” grounds of deportability, because they depend on the U.S. government’s assessment of your actions and admissions, not on whether you were convicted of a crime.

-An even broader array of crimes can make a person "inadmissible."
+An even broader array of crimes can make a person “inadmissible.”
+(For details, see Who Can't Get Into the United States Under U.S. Immigration Law?.)
 This is less likely to affect you as someone who already has a green card.
 It is primarily a concern for people applying for green cards and U.S. visas.
-However, if you travel outside the United States for 180 days or more, or commit a crime while you're away, your inadmissibility could be a problem if you try to return.
+However, if you travel outside the United States for 180 days or more, or commit a crime while you're away, your inadmissibility could be a problem if and when you try to return.

 The Bottom Line: Consult an Immigration Attorney